Aeromexico Plane Crashes In Mexico, All 101 People Onboard Survive

 Aeromexico has revealed that flight number 2431 was an Embraer 190 and has a capacity for 100 passengers.
 It is reportedly a decade old according to the New York Times.
 The plane was bound for Mexico City when it crashed shortly after takeoff.

 According to the head of Mexico’s Transport Department, Gerardo Ruiz Eparza, “the plane fell upon takeoff.”
-Although, there is some difference of opinion between officials and witnesses as to whether the plane managed to get substantially airborne before crashing or whether it careened off the runway after takeoff.
+However, there is some difference of opinion between officials and witnesses as to whether the plane managed to get substantially airborne before crashing or whether it careened off the runway after takeoff.
 Regardless, all agree the plane was trying to get airborne during a storm.

 Initial reports suggest the plane appeared to be in trouble soon after takeoff but managed to make an emergency landing about six miles (10km) from the airport according to an interview on a local network with Alejandro Cardoza, a spokesman for the state’s civil protection agency.
 The Aeromexico plane then crashed into a field near the airport.